FriendlyCaptcha/friendly-challenge/docs/installation.md

 # Installation

-**There are three steps to adding FriendlyCaptcha to your website:**
+**There are three steps to adding Friendly Captcha to your website:**

-1. Create an account on the [**FriendlyCaptcha website**](https://friendlycaptcha.com) (it's free) and generate a `sitekey`.
+1. Create an account on the [**Friendly Captcha website**](https://friendlycaptcha.com) (it's free) and generate a `sitekey`.
-2. Add the FriendlyCaptcha widget to your website
+2. Add the Friendly Captcha widget to your website
 3. Change your server code to verify the CAPTCHA solutions

 Let's go!

 ## 1. Generating a sitekey
-Log in to your FriendlyCaptcha account and head to the [account page](https://friendlycaptcha.com/signup).
+Log in to your Friendly Captcha account and head to the [account page](https://friendlycaptcha.com/signup).

 Click the `Create Application` button and enter the necessary details.
 Once you have completed this, take note of the `sitekey` value in the *apps* table, we will need it in the next step.